garyjiang1/Boom-Slang/README.md

 To run the test suite, run "make test" inside the src directory.

 The Boomslang compiler requires OCaml and LLVM to be installed on the compiling machine.
-The following Docker image can also be used: https://hub.docker.com/r/columbiasedwards/plt

 # Writing programs